Th3RandyMan/Non-Parametric-Data-Synthesis/README.md

 * cimg are without alpha value.
 * dimg and img are with alpha value.
 * pimg are gaussian applied after squared l2-norm.
+* zimg are without alpha, gaussian applied after squared norm, and with different distribution estimate.

 ## Requirements
 * Numpy